Don't Flop

 Don't Flop Entertainment is one of the largest rap battle leagues based in the United Kingdom.
 It was founded by longtime friends Eurgh (Rowan Faife) and Cruger (Freddie Scott-Miller) in 2008.
-Since then, notable performers include Oshea, Sensa, Lunar C, Rizzle (of Rizzle Kicks), Tony D (of Poisonous Poets), Blizzard, Mercury Music Prize nominee Soweto Kinch, and Mark Grist.
+Since then, notable performers include Frosty Jacked, Oshea, Sensa, Lunar C, Rizzle (of Rizzle Kicks), Tony D (of Poisonous Poets), Blizzard, Mercury Music Prize nominee Soweto Kinch, Harry Baker and Mark Grist.
 Several rappers from Don't Flop have also made appearances in the Canadian rap battle league King of the Dot, as well as youth and music broadcaster SB.TV.
 American rappers Illmaculate and Soul Khan have also made appearances on Don't Flop, both as rappers and judges.

 Format

 Don't Flop battles are usually three rounds, with each round being 60 to 90 seconds, although significant main event battles will sometimes have 3 minute rounds, there have also been instances of unlimited rounds.
 A coin flip typically decides who goes first, and the emcees alternate after each round.
 Sometimes however, the battlers will decide between themselves off camera who will go first, and in a championship match, the Champion will decide who goes first.
 A panel of 3-5 judges then decide the winner (there have been instances of a 7 judge format in title matches).
 Up until recently, an overtime round would settle a draw.
 However, this has now been removed from most leagues and a winner has to be decided after the 3 standard rounds.